Une rentrée éco-responsable sans déchet

 Avoid disposable packaging

 Bringing your own reusable cutlery and napkins is a simple gesture, but it can significantly reduce the waste produced every day.
-Reusable food wraps, like beewraps, are also a great option. đŸœïž
+Reusable food wraps, like beeswax wraps, are also a great option. đŸœïž

 Reduce the consumption of disposable products in the office

-The little extra of this solution is that you can use coffee grounds throughout the house: in the garden, in the pipes or even to make a scrub...
+The added bonus of this solution is that you can use coffee grounds all over the house: in the garden, in the drains, or even as a scrub

 ☕

-If you are a tea fan, you should choose bulk in kraft bags and equip yourself with a tea ball to infuse, because yes, there is even plastic in tea bags 🙄.
+If you are a tea lover, you should choose loose leaf tea in kraft paper bags and equip yourself with a tea ball to brew it, because yes, there is even plastic in tea bags 🙄.

 Reduce waste in the bathroom

-You just have to look at what we throw away the most on a daily basis to replace it with a more sustainable alternative : washable wipes to replace makeup remover cottons, solid cosmetics instead of large plastic bottles (which contain up to 70% of water), an ear cleaner instead of cotton swabs...
+Simply look at what we throw away most often on a daily basis to replace it with a more sustainable alternative : washable wipes to replace makeup remover pads, solid cosmetics instead of large plastic bottles (which contain up to 70% water), an ear pick instead of cotton swabs...

 Use sustainable cleaning products

-For housekeeping , you can replace the dishwashing liquid with a simple Marseille soap , it works very well, it's cheaper and much prettier in the kitchen.
+For household cleaning , you can replace dishwashing liquid with a simple Marseille soap ; it works very well, it's cheaper and much prettier in the kitchen.

-It is important to note that although some of these alternative products may seem more expensive to purchase, they are generally more durable and economical in the long run.
-In addition, they contribute to the reduction of plastic waste production, which is beneficial for the environment. 🌿
+It's important to note that while some of these alternative products may seem more expensive initially, they are generally more durable and economical in the long run.
+Furthermore, they help reduce plastic waste, which is beneficial for the environment. 🌿

-If you want to go further, I have prepared an ebook for you to help you adopt more sustainable habits on a daily basis.
-Download the free guide “21 Simple Zero Waste Tips ” to find out more! ♻
+If you'd like to go further, I've prepared an ebook to help you adopt more sustainable habits in your daily life.
+Download the free guide "21 Simple Zero Waste Tips" to learn more (available on the homepage)! ♻

 Other items